‘Quick warmup’ to hit Seattle, with temperatures in the lower 90s

 Nothing we can’t handle.

-Just a little over a month ago, a forecast of temperatures in the lower 90s would have made a fair amount of Western Washington residents cringe.
+Just a little over a month ago, a forecast of temperatures in the lower 90s would have made a fair number of Western Washington residents cringe.

-But now, after unprecedented temperatures across the west at the end of June that shattered heat records from Canada to California, we can handle it.
+But now, after unprecedented temperatures across the West at the end of June that shattered heat records from Canada to California, we can handle it.

 Throughout the Puget Sound region, temperatures in the low 90s are predicted Thursday and Friday, National Weather Service meteorologist Carly Kovacik said Thursday morning.